Josh-Uvi/SpeechRecognitionIOS/README.md

  - Build and run the app.
     - Use command `cmd + R ` to build and run on iOS simulator/device
     - Alternatively, press the play button from xcode to start the build process
-    - The build process will start up an xcode simulator if you have one configured or a device if connected
+    - The build process will start up and run on Xcode simulator if you have one configured or on a device if connected
     - Say a few words and wait for the display to update when your speech is recognized.

 > DONE